rum-and-code/airbrake_ex/README.md

 ## History

-This library was originally forked from the [`airbrakex`](https://hex.pm/packages/airbrakex) Hex package.
-Development and support for that library seems to have lapsed, but we (the devs at [Rum&Code](https://rumandcode.io/)) had changes and updates we wanted to make, so we decided to publish our own fork of the library.
+This library was based on a fork from the [`airbrakex`](https://hex.pm/packages/airbrakex) Hex package.
+Development and support for that library seems to have lapsed, but we (the devs at [Rum&Code](https://rumandcode.io/)) had changes and updates we wanted to make, so we decided to turn our forked version into a separate library.
+We'd like to thank to [Michał Kalbarczyk](https://github.com/fazibear) for his work on the original library.